kush960/Portfolio-v2/content/featured/light-dark-reacjs/index.md

 showInProjects: true
 ---

 It is an web application that was built with the ReactJs.
-This webpage has been created to get an overview that how a management for the petrolpump works.
+This webpage has been created check that how we are able to update theme in a certain page from light to dark and vice-versa just by a click.
+Also we are able to set he dark theme color on our own.